 After further research and elaboration of the methodology, Shapiro published books and a textbook detailing the eight phases of EMDR psychotherapy.
 Her book Eye Movement Desensitization and Reprocessing: Basic Principles, Protocols and Procedures includes a full description of the theory, sequence of treatment, and research on EMDR.
 Today, the EMDR International Association (EMDRIA) comprises more than 4,000 mental health professionals.
 In addition, more than 100,000 clinicians worldwide have completed formal training in order to receive EMDR certification.

-Research on EMDR Success Rates
+EMDR Success Rates

 - Research conducted at a Veterans Affairs facility reported a 78 percent remission in PTSD after 12 treatment sessions.